CooperUnion/carrie/docs/src/programming-her.md

 (gdb) continue
 ```

+## Calling the Pico
+If you want to access Carrie's serial console, run `./call.sh`.

 ## Working with ROS

 This could be (unfortunately) a book in itself.
 Basically, here's what you'll
-need to do to start the ROS connection to the Pico, after getting into the container with `./container_run`:
+need to do to start the ROS connection to the Pico, after getting into the
+container with `docker start -ia contains-carrie`:
 ```
 colcon build # if you have new stuff you need to build . install/local_setup.bash ros2 run pico_bridge bridge --ros-args --log-level command_receiver:=DEBUG --log-level vicon_receiver:=DEBUG
 ```
-This is not totally working right now, but that's the idea.
+This will start listening for both commands and vicon data, though there will
+never be vicon data again.

+If you enter into another container (perhaps `console`) or some other machine
+running ROS on the network, you should see Carrie advertising her topics &
+actions.